RawIron/jekyll-rawiron.github.io/_posts/2016-05-05-fsh-a-functional-programming-shell.markdown

 The definitions of the data processing types are as follows:

-* filter - less rows as result
+* filter - input rows but less of them
-* sort - same rows in different order
+* sort - input rows in different order
-* transform - same rows with different content
+* transform - input rows with different content
-* reduce - input rows get discarded; new and less rows as result
+* reduce - input rows get aggregated; new and less rows as result
 * map - must be called with `xargs`
-* generate - it is a source
+* destroy - input rows get discarded; new rows as result
-* destroy - it is a sink
+* copy - input rows as result

 The definitions of the node types: